kubestellar/kubestellar/docs/content/v0.20/architecture.md

 Inventory and Transport Space (ITS).
 The status controller watches for `workstatuses` objects on the ITS and updates the status of objects in the WDS when singleton status is requested in the placement for those objects.
 There is one instance of a KubeStellar Controller Manager for each WDS.
-Currently this controller-manager runs in the KubeFlex hosting cluster.
+Currently this controller-manager runs in the KubeFlex hosting cluster and is responsible of installing the required CRDs in the associated WDS.
 More details on the internals of this module are provided in [KubeStellar Controllers Architecture](#kubestellar-controllers-architecture)

 ## Space Manager